Student Learning Outcomes

 - adhering to acceptable mechanical, structural, and format style guidelines appropriate to the discipline and purpose; and

-- using effective visual representations to enhance, focus, and amplify written communication and text.
+- using effective visual representations to enhance, focus, and amplify written communication and text, when applicable.

 a) At the completion of the Writing-Enriched course(s), a greater percentage of students will voluntarily engage in the processes of writing through the use of